ianfortier/Basic-Freshsales-API/README.md

 This library required PHP >= 7.

-PS: This project is largely inspired (aka copy <3 ) from the MIT [osiset/Basic-Shopify-API](https://github.com/osiset/Basic-Shopify-API/blob/master/LICENSE).
+PS: This project is largely inspired (aka copy <3 ) from [osiset/Basic-Shopify-API](https://github.com/osiset/Basic-Shopify-API).

 ## Table of Contents
   * [Installation](#installation)